-Families are invited to the Waterworks Museum Family Fun Day and Historic Water Supply – Ledbury over this Easter weekend, where the museum will be open between 12 – 4 pm with activities for the whole family.
+Families are invited to the Waterworks first Museum Family Fun Day of 2020, where the museum will be open between 12 – 4 pm with activities for the whole family.

-Whatever the weather, we have something to offer all visitors including family groups with children.
+Whatever the weather, there is something to offer all visitors including family groups with children.

 The Waterworks Museum traces the history of drinking water from the cave-dwellers up to the present day through wonderful working engines, superb display panels, guidebooks and films and the knowledge shared by the Museum’s volunteers.
 Classified by English Heritage as “a site of clear national importance”, the Museum is home to the oldest working triple-expansion steam engine in the UK and probably has the widest range of working pumps and engines.